hapi-swagger/hapi-swagger/usageguide.md

 };
 ```

-The groups are order in the same sequence you add them to the `tags` array in the plug-in options.
-You can enforce
+In the schema tags are ordered in the same sequence you add them to the `tags` array in the plugin options.
+In the UI groups are sorted alphabetically by default.
+To have them ordered in the sequence defined in `tags` set
-the order by name A-Z by switching the plugin `options.sortTags = 'name'`.
+the plugin option `sortTags = 'unsorted'`.

 ## Ordering the endpoints within groups

-The endpoints within the UI groups can be order with the property `options.sortEndpoints`, by default the are ordered
+The endpoints within the UI groups can be ordered with the property `options.sortEndpoints`, by default they are ordered
 A-Z using the `alpha` (path) information.
-Can also order them by `method`.
-Finally if you wish to enforce you own order then
+You can also order them by `method`.
+Finally if you wish to enforce your own order
-you added route option `order` to each endpoint and switch the plugin options to `options.sortEndpoints = 'ordered'`.
+then add the route option `order` to each endpoint and switch the plugin option `sortEndpoints = 'ordered'`.

 ```javascript
 {